 "China's Got Talent Season 2: Kung Fu Hip Hop Dance"

 In The Beijing Youths, young Greg is the Chinese billionaire’s son attending a privileged private high school in Beverly Hills.
 He has been practicing in traditional martial arts for many years.
-Soon, Greg is introduced to Tayshawn Jackson who is a very talented and gifted street dancer from a poor neighborhood and a broken family and they develop a friendship.
-Together, they form Revolution6 with four other dancers and is comprised of of Black and Asian dancers.
-As a team, they blend martial arts and street dancing into an impressive show of East West hip hop dancing that street dancing has never seen before.
-Unfortunately, Simon, the Chinese billionaire father, greatly disapproves of Greg's friendship with Tayshawn, their dancing, Revolution6 and everything about hip hop altogether.
+Soon, Greg is introduced to Eddie Baker who is a very talented and gifted street dancer.
+Eddie is Chinese by origin and was adopted by a White mid-west family in Wyoming at birth.
+Together, they form Revolution6 with four other dancers.
+As a team, they blend martial arts and street dancing into an impressive show of East West hip hop dancing that win many awards.
+Unfortunately, Simon, the Chinese billionaire father, greatly disapproves of Greg's friendship with Eddie, their dancing, Revolution6 and everything about hip hop altogether.
 Besides riveting dance battles that entertain, the father and son conflict is the main “battle” in the book that eventually affects everyone.

 Step Up 2 Movie: Last Dance

 This girl is only 6 years old!
 She is killing it!
 Watch her perform

 For the East West dance performances, I specifically chose Wu Shu for its more aerobatic and stage-like movements than the other martial art forms.
 Wu shu also uses weapons in a more theatrical fashion and their movements are more expressive and expansive.